This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 Editors / IDEs:

-As you might have already guessed it, I spend a lot of my time configuring the environment so that it “just feels right”.
+As you might have already guessed, I spend a lot of my time configuring the environment so that it “just feels right”.
 For someone writing code day in and day out, not only the editor needs to be right, but also the font it uses.

-This is not software, but a website which provides a very elegant way to precisely configure (create) and then download your own fixed-pitch font; you can set various attributes and dimensions, preview it on a real-world source code examples and then download it once you are happy with its looks.
+This is not software, but a website that provides a very elegant way to precisely configure (create) and then download your own fixed-pitch font; you can set various attributes and dimensions, preview it on real-world source code examples, and then download it once you are happy with its looks.

 Unless you have an MS Developer License, there is a lighter version of this seasoned IDE available as “Community Edition”.

-Every few years Microsoft comes out with a new version and it's a mixed bag: at times they appear to take a step backwards but developers eventually accept each new version since there are usually significant improvements to be gained.
+Every few years Microsoft comes up with a new version and it’s not always clear that you should upgrade right away: at times they appear to take a step backward but developers eventually accept each new version since there are improvements to be gained.
 Anyhow, nobody wants to be left using old tools for too long.

-I prefer to have important tools like this one-version behind.
-Secondly, I update all my personal projects, even the old ones, to the same version of tools.
-That prevents code rotting and a need to keep more than one active tool chain around.
+I prefer to have important tools like this one-version behind the latest and greatest.
+I update all my personal projects – even the old ones – to the same version of tools.
+That prevents code rotting and a need to keep more than one active toolchain around.

-The 2015 IDE takes a very long time to start, especially after you have added a few add-ons.
+The IDE may take a very long time to start, especially after you have added a few add-ons.
 You can start it much faster in safe mode by creating this shortcut:

 "C:\Program Files\Common7\IDE\devenv.exe" /SafeMode